w3f/polkadot-wiki/docs/learn-governance.md

 - Proposals submitted as part of the enactment of a prior referendum;
 - Emergency proposals submitted by the Technical Committee and approved by the Council.

 All referenda have an _enactment delay_ associated with them.
-This is the period of time between the referendum ending and, assuming the proposal was approved, the changes being enacted.
+This is the period between the referendum ending and, assuming the proposal was approved, the changes being enacted.
 For the first two ways that a referendum is launched, this is a fixed time.
 For Kusama, it is 8 days; in Polkadot, it is 28 days.
 For the third type, it can be set as desired.